ftldb/ftldb/README.md

 The demo archive contains the installer of another standalone schema, which demonstrates the work of FTLDB with unit tests and several manual scripts.

-The installer is itself an example of client-side FTLDB usage (but it doesn't access any database).
+The installer is itself an example of client-side FTLDB usage (it doesn't access any database but demonstrates several script composing techniques).
 Check the `*.ftl` files in the `setup` directory.

 The tests are used for the CI purposes and can be useful as a source of server-side usage examples.
-Check the `ut_ftldb_api$process.prc` file, which is probably the most interesting for you.
+Check the `ut_ftldb_api$process.pks` file, which is probably the most interesting for you.

 The demo scripts are not installed automatically.
 You should run them manually